lukeromburgh/invoiceGenerator/README.md

 <h3>Webpage: 404</h3>
 <p>
-  Custom 404 page guiding users back to the homepage or offering links to key pages.
+  Custom 404-page guiding users back to the homepage or offering links to key pages.

   <img width="1440" alt="Screenshot 2024-12-16 at 15 28 41" src="https://github.com/user-attachments/assets/b6dc2972-ee21-42b9-9be7-8a72f7356a00" />